 Genevieve has represented a number of clients facing allegations of large scale drug conspiracies, armed robbery, burglary and aggravated burglary, perverting the course of justice, witness intimidation, and firearms offences.

-- R v L (2019): Currently asking for the first defendant in a large scale “county lines” and human trafficking case.
+- R v L (2019): Currently acting for the first defendant in a large scale “county lines” and human trafficking case.

 - R v L (2019): Prosecuting a gang related case of violent disorder involving expert evidence on gangs.